CubiCasa/cubicasa-ios-sdk-example-project/README.md

 CubiCapture view only works when the view is locked to portrait orientation (even though it looks like a landscape view) If our app supports both portrait and landscape orientation make sure disable orientation change when you are displaying CubiCapture view.

 ## CubiCapture Features

+### Relocating After Loss of Tracking

+In cases where the scan is interrupted due to loss of tracking or the app going to the background, the SDK will now attempt to relocate and continue the scan.
+This is achieved by prompting the user to return to a previously scanned area, so that the SDK can reestablish tracking.

 ### Scene Reconstruction